Skip to main content

 • graphics

-• “I remember this game standing out to me when I was looking for asylum video games because, one, it is not a realistic 3D horror game; it's a 2D cubism art style made using Adobe Illustrator.”
+• “I remember this game stands out to me when I was looking for asylum video games because, one, it is not a realistic 3D horror game; it's a 2D cubism art style made using Adobe Illustrator.”

 • “The noise effect graphics are charming and dark.”